THE-NEXTGEM-NFT-Marketplace/PTB-runner/SUICLIENT_FIX.md

 ✅ **Compatible**: Works in browser and Node.js
 ✅ **Simple**: Easy to understand and debug
 ✅ **Complete**: All functionality preserved
+✅ **Debuggable**: Enhanced error reporting and logging

+## The Fix is Complete! 🎉

+Your website should now:
+- Load properly without infinite loading
+- Display your kiosks and NFTs correctly
+- Show detailed debug information
+- Work reliably across all networks

-The system now works reliably without any "SuiClient not properly loaded" errors!
+The "SuiClient not properly loaded" error is completely resolved!